AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-domains.md

 |`/etc/map/http/branda.com/etc/designs`| `sling:Mapping` | `Name: sling:internalRedirect <br/>VType: String <br/>VValue: /etc/designs`|
 |`/etc/map/http/branda.com/etc/clientlibs`| `sling:Mapping` | `Name: sling:internalRedirect <br/>VType: String <br/>VValue: /etc/clientlibs` |

-## Configuring the Dispatcher Flush replication agent {#configuring-the-dispatcher-flush-replication-agent}
+## Configure the Dispatcher Flush replication agent {#configuring-the-dispatcher-flush-replication-agent}

-The Dispatcher Flush replication agent on the AEM publish instance must send invalidation requests to the correct Dispatcher farm.
-To target a farm, use the URI property of the Dispatcher Flush replication agent (on the Transport tab).
+The `Dispatcher Flush` replication agent on the AEM publish instance must send invalidation requests to the correct Dispatcher farm.
+To target a farm, use the URI property of the `Dispatcher Flush` replication agent (on the Transport tab).
 Include the value of the `/virtualhost` property for the Dispatcher farm that is configured for invalidating the cache:

 `https://*webserver_name*:*port*/*virtual_host*/dispatcher/invalidate.cache`